Takikomi Gohan is a wonderful and comforting Japanese mixed rice recipe made with seasonal ingredients. This recipe is also gluten free!

 - 1 boneless, skinless chicken thigh (4.8 oz, 135 g)

-- mitsuba (Japanese parsley) (you can substitute it with green onion/scallion)
+- mitsuba (Japanese parsley) (or substitute green onion/scallion)

 Instructions

-- Wash the rice in a large bowl.
-Rice absorbs water very quickly when you start washing, so don't let the rice absorb the opaque water.
-Gently wash the rice in a circular motion and discard the water.
-Repeat this process about 3-4 times.
+- Wash 1½ cups uncooked Japanese short-grain white rice in a large bowl.
+Rice absorbs water very quickly when you start washing, so don‘t let the rice absorb the opaque water.
+Gently wash the rice in a circular motion, add water, and discard it.
+Repeat this process about 3–4 times.

-- Let the rice soak in water for 30-60 minutes.
-This helps the rice absorb the seasonings later on and become more tender and moist after cooking.
-Transfer the rice into a sieve and drain completely for at least 15 minutes.
-Place the washed and drained rice in the rice cooker.
+- Let the rice soak in water for 20–30 minutes.
+Then, transfer the rice into a sieve and drain completely for at least 15 minutes.
+Tip: It's important to soak the short-grain rice.
+Why not soaking in the seasoning?
+Soy sauce and other seasonings actually prevent the rice from absorbing water.

-- Meanwhile, prepare the other ingredients.
-Soak 3 dried shiitake mushrooms in a ½ cup of water for 15 minutes.
+- Soak 3 dried shiitake mushrooms in ½ cup water for 15 minutes.
 I place a smaller bowl on top to keep the mushrooms submerged in the water at all times.

-- In a small saucepan, bring 2 cups of water to boil.
-Put ⅓ konnyaku and cook for 1 minute to get rid of the smell.
+- In a small saucepan, bring 2 inches (5 cm) of water to a boil.
+Place ⅓ package konnyaku (konjac) in the boiling water and cook for 1 minute to get rid of any odor.
 Transfer the konnyaku to a plate to cool.
-Add the aburaage to the same pot of water and cook for 1 minute.
-This removes excess oil from the aburaage.
-Transfer aburaage to a plate to cool.
+Add 1 piece aburaage (deep-fried tofu pouch) to the same pot of boiling water and cook for 1 minute.
+This removes the excess oil from the aburaage.
+Transfer the aburaage to a plate to cool.
 Discard the water.

-- Cut the carrot in half lengthwise and cut diagonally into thin slices.
-Then cut the slices into julienned or smaller pieces.
+- Cut 2 oz carrot in half lengthwise and cut diagonally into thin slices.
+Then, cut the slices into julienned or smaller pieces.

 - Cut the aburaage and konnyaku into thin small strips.

-- Cut the chicken thigh into ¾ inch (2 cm) slanted pieces.
+- Cut 1 boneless, skinless chicken thigh into ¾-inch (2-cm) slanted pieces.
 Hold your knife at 45-degree angle and slice the chicken.
-This “sogigiri” cutting technique gives the chicken more surface area so it will cook faster and soak up flavors quickly.
+This sogigiri cutting technique gives the chicken more surface area so it will cook faster and soak up flavors quickly.

-- Squeeze the liquid from dried shiitake mushrooms and save the liquid (this is called Shiitake Dashi).
-Remove the stem and cut the caps into thinly slices.
+- Squeeze the liquid from the rehydrated shiitake mushrooms and save the soaking liquid (this is called Shiitake Dashi).
+Remove the stems and cut the caps into thin slices.

-- Strain the Shiitake Dashi into a bowl through a fine mesh strainer to get rid of dirty particles.
-Set aside.
-In a measuring cup, add all the shiitake dashi and then pour dashi so you’ll have 1 ½ cup (360 ml) of liquid.
-Add it to the rice cooker and mix well.
+- Strain the shiitake dashi into a bowl through a fine-mesh strainer to get rid of any dirty particles.
+In a measuring cup, add all the shiitake dashi plus enough additional dashi to make 1½ cups dashi (Japanese soup stock).

-- Pour the dashi & shiitake dashi mixture into the rice and mix well.
+- Pour the dashi and shiitake dashi mixture into the rice and mix well.
+Level the rice with your fingers or chopsticks.

-- Once the rice is done cooking, use a rice paddle to stir the rice and vegetables with light slicing and tossing motions to distribute the ingredients evenly.
-The bottom of the rice gets slightly caramelized, and this part is called Okoge and it’s especially tasty.
+- Start cooking the rice.
+Use the Mixed Rice setting if your rice cooker has that option (see Notes below).
+Once the rice is done cooking, use a rice paddle to stir the rice and vegetables with a light slicing and tossing motion to distribute the ingredients evenly into the rice.
+The rice at the bottom of the pot gets slightly caramelized; this is called okoge and it‘s especially tasty.

 - Serve the rice hot or at room temperature.
 Sprinkle chopped mitsuba or green onion on top.